tomha85/Reinforce-Deep-Learning---Collab-and-Compet/report.md

-### Introduction
+### 1. Introduction
+The goal  of project is train 2 agents in Unity environment to play tennis, two agents use rackets to bounce the ball over a net. if agent hit the ball, a reward of +0.1.
+If agent make the ball hit ground or out of the bounce, it recieve a reward of -0.01.
+So, purpose of the game to kepp the ball play.

-Environment solved criterion: The task is episodic, and in order to solve the environment, the agents must get an average score of +0.5 (over 100 consecutive episodes, after taking the maximum over both agents).
-Specifically,
+The task is episodic, and in order to solve the environment, the agents must get an average score of +0.5 (over 100 consecutive episodes, after taking the maximum over both agents).

 After each episode, we add up the rewards that each agent received (without discounting), to get a score for each agent.
 This yields 2 (potentially different) scores.
 We then take the maximum of these 2 scores.
 This yields a single score for each episode.
 The environment is considered solved, when the average (over 100 episodes) of those scores is at least +0.5.

 ### 2. Learning Algorithm
-We train the network using DDPG algorithm.
-For the Actor, we use a three layer MLP with 128 and 128 neurons respectively in hidden layers.
-The state vector is the 8 dimensional vector described in section 1.
-The output vector is of size 2.
-We use same Actor and Critic networks for both the players.
-We add the experiences of both the players to the same replay buffer and sample from it to compute the loss.
+We use DDPG algorithm to train,an Actor-Critic method.
+The observation space consists of 8 variables corresponding to the position and velocity of the ball and racket, the environment returns 3 stacked observation spaces at each timestep, so the returned variable has 24 dimensions
+We use same Actor and Critic networks for both the players. we require 2 Neural Networks.
+One to estimate the best action for a particular state (One racket at a time) and another one to estimate the Value Function.
+We add the experiences of both the players to the same replay buffer and sample from it to compute the loss.All steps' **`(State, Action, Reward, Next State)`**   tuples  from each one of the rackets are saved in to a queue in memory.
+At each time steps **`2`** learning passes are performed, in which a mini-batch of **`256`** tuples are selected to update the Neural Network weights.
-We train the network using Adam optimizer with an actor learning rate of 0.001, critic learning rate of 0.001 and batch size of 128.
-We use a discount factor of 0.99.
+Adam optimizer with an actor learning rate of 0.001, critic learning rate of 0.001,batch size of 128, discount factor of 0.99.

 ### 3. Results
 #### Selected Hyper-parameters